thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ## Training Process

 The model was trained on the ADNI dataset using PyTorch framework.
-The model was trained for 450 epochs with early stopping based on validation accuracy to prevent overfitting.
+The model was trained for 450 epochs with early stopping based on validation loss to prevent overfitting.
 The AdamW optimizer was used to improve training stability and reduce overfitting through weight decay.
 Regularization schemes such as Label Smoothing and Stochastic Depth were used to improve generalization.

 | **Hyperparameter**            | **Value**                             |
 | ------------------------------| --------------------------------------|